sbl1996/vibe-akashic-link/README.md

 # Akashic Link

-A simple client-server application to synchronize a mouse click on a host machine, triggered remotely by a participant.
+A simple client-server application to synchronize a mouse click or mouse wheel scroll on a host machine, triggered remotely by a participant.
 Ideal for cooperative actions in games or applications that require precise timing between two users.
-I originally developed this project to play visual novels (galgames) online with my girlfriend❤️.
+Originally developed to play visual novels (galgames) online with my girlfriend❤️.

 ## How It Works

 The system consists of three main components: a central server, a desktop client for the "Host", and a web interface for the "Participant".

 1.  **Server**: A Flask-SocketIO server that listens for "ready" signals from both the Host and the Participant.
-2.  **Host Client**: A desktop application (PySide6) run by User A. This user pre-defines a specific coordinate on their screen to be clicked.
+2.  **Host Client**: A desktop application (PySide6) run by User A. This user pre-defines a specific coordinate on their screen to be clicked or scrolled.
 3.  **Participant Web UI**: A simple web page visited by User B.

 **The Flow:**
-1. The Host runs the desktop app and "locks" a click position on their screen.
+1. The Host runs the desktop app and "locks" a click/scroll position on their screen.
 2. The Participant opens the provided server URL in their browser.
 3. Both users click their respective "Ready" buttons.
 4. The server receives both "ready" signals and immediately sends a "Proceed" command to the Host's client.
-5. The Host's client automatically performs a mouse click at the pre-defined coordinate.
+5. The Host's client automatically performs a mouse click or scroll at the pre-defined coordinate, depending on the selected mode.

 ---

 ## Installation & Setup

-You need to set up the server (on a machine accessible by both users, like a VPS) and the host client (on the machine that will perform the click).
+You need to set up the server (on a machine accessible by both users, like a VPS) and the host client (on the machine that will perform the click/scroll).

 ### 1. Server Setup